Rum-Raisin Apple Pie

 - In a small saucepan, combine raisins and rum.
 Bring to a boil.
 Remove from the heat; let stand for 30 minutes.

 - In a large bowl, combine the apples, raisin mixture and vanilla.
-Combine the brown sugar, flour, lemon peel, cinnamon, salt and nutmeg; sprinkle over fruit and toss lightly.
+Combine the brown sugar, flour, lemon zest, cinnamon, salt and nutmeg; sprinkle over fruit and toss lightly.

-- Line a 9-in. pie plate with bottom pastry; trim even with edge of plate.
+- Line a 9-in. pie plate with bottom crust; trim even with edge of plate.
 Add filling; dot with butter.
-Roll out remaining pastry to fit top of pie; place over filling.
+Roll out remaining dough to fit top of pie; place over filling.
 Trim, seal and flute edges.
 Cut slits in top.
 Brush milk over pastry; sprinkle with sugar.

 - Place pie plate on a baking sheet.
 Bake at 425° for 20 minutes.
 Reduce heat to 375°; bake 30-40 minutes longer or until crust is golden brown and filling is bubbly.
 Cool on a wire rack.